Flipgrid Basics 💻📱🖥

 💥 Become a Level One Flipgrid Certified Educator.

 There is no limit to the ways you can use Flipgrid with learners in P.E.
-Dive in and help your students define and share their voice and respect the diverse voices of their peers.
+Dive in and help your members define and share their voice and respect the diverse voices of their peers.
 We are here to support you!